 Emily Bear (born August 30, 2001) is an American pianist, composer, and singer who became well-known at an early age.
 She grew up in Rockford, Illinois, with her parents Brian (an orthopedic surgeon) and Andrea (a music educator), as well as an older sister and brother (harpist and saxophonist, respectively).
-Emily never thought of herself as a child prodigy, but Emily’s unique talents were always apparent.
+Emily never thought of herself as a child prodigy, but Emily’s unique musical talents were always apparent.

 Andrea said that when Emily was a baby she would sing back lullabies in perfect pitch; at 18 months she played notes and scales on the piano; and as a 3-year-old she composed substantial pieces.
 Emily made her professional piano debut at the Ravinia Festival at the age of 5, the youngest performer ever to play there.
 She gained wider notice from a series of appearances on The Ellen DeGeneres Show starting at age 6.